 Eucharistic Adoration is ongoing Adoration of our Lord exposed in the Eucharist.
 When we as individuals or as a community take time out of our hectic lives in devotion we proclaim to everyone that Jesus, Our Lord, is truly present among us.
 We attest to the importance of prayer in our lives.
 The more we present ourselves before the Lord in his Eucharistic Presence, the more we respond to his invitation “Could you not watch one hour with Me?”
 By our prayer and presence we bring Christ to His people.

 We are in need of people to pray in Adoration of the Blessed Sacrament.
 There are open hours every day.
 We need people to pray at all hours of the day – morning, afternoon, evening and night time.
-Can you dedicate one hour or week to Eucharistic Adoration?
-For information, please call the parish office at 281.497.1500.
+Can you dedicate one hour of the week to Eucharistic Adoration?
+For information, or to sign up please contact Jeff Willard at 281.752.2423.